N-Wouda/ALNS/README.md

-This package offers a general, well-documented and tested implementation of the adaptive large neighbourhood search (ALNS) meta-heuristic, based on the description given in [Pisinger and Ropke (2010)][1].
+This package offers a general, well-documented and tested implementation of the adaptive large neighbourhood search (ALNS) metaheuristic.
 It may be installed in the usual way as
 ```
 pip install alns
 ```

 ### Examples
-If you wish to dive right in, the [documentation][7] contains example notebooks showing how the ALNS library may be used.
+If you wish to dive right in, the [documentation][1] contains example notebooks showing how the ALNS library may be used.
 These include:

 - The travelling salesman problem (TSP), [here][2].
 We solve an instance of 131